haseebs/research-boilerplate/README.md

-# compute_canada_sql_demo
+# Research Boilerplate
-Boilerplate code for logging data to a mysql database
+Boilerplate code for mysql database logger, configs and experiment management.

 ## How to run
 1. Install mysql connector by running: